pantheon-systems/documentation/source/_docs/guides/getting-started/01-introduction.md

 - Configure and use our best-practice development workflow
 - Perform on-server development

 All you need to get started is an account.
-If you don't have one, follow the link below to create a free account.
+If you don't have one, [sign up now for free](https://pantheon.io/register).

 <div class="alert alert-info">
 <h4 class="info">Note</h4>
 <p>Are you an agency?
 Do you build sites for others?
 If so, check the box beside "Are you an agency?" to get more free features and really make the most of this guide.
 Size doesn't matter; you can sign up if you're an agency of 1 or one-thousand.
 </p></div>
-<a href="https://pantheon.io/register" target="_blank" class="cta cta-yellow">Get Free Account</a>